To view a PDF version of the CADM Bylaws, click here.

 Section 1.
 The Chicago Association of Direct Marketing (CADM) serves its members, Chicago's multichannel response marketers.
 CADM provides a high-quality and collaborative forum for the exchange of ideas; fosters member development through business, educational and social opportunities, and acts as an industry advocate.

 Section 1.
 Qualifications.
-Membership shall be open to all persons and organizations concerned with the business of response and information-based marketing.
+Membership shall be open to all individuals concerned with the business of response and information-based marketing.

 Section 2.
 Application and Admission.
 Application for admission shall be made and shall state the name, address and nature of the business of the applicant.
 The applicant shall agree to pay applicable dues and to be bound by these Bylaws.

 Section 3.
-Classes of Membership.
-There shall be four classes of membership:
+Types of Membership.
+There shall be four types of membership:

-d.
-Life Member: The Board of Directors may, at its sole discretion, confer Life Membership.
-Life Members shall not pay dues, but shall have all the rights and privileges of Premier Members for life.
+- Lifetime Membership: The Board of Directors may, at its sole discretion, confer Lifetime Membership.
+Lifetime Members shall not pay dues, but shall have all the rights and privileges of Members for life.

 Section 4.
 Privileges.
-Each Premier Individual and Life Member, and each assigned Premier Member from Corporate and Corporate Plus Member Companies shall be entitled to vote and hold office.
+Each membership type shall be entitled to vote and hold office.

 Section 5.
 Dues.

-a.
-The amount of the dues for each membership class of the Association shall be determined annually by the Board of Directors.
+- The amount of the dues for each membership type of the Association shall be determined annually by the Board of Directors.

-b.
-Members who fail to pay their dues within thirty (30) days from the time they are due shall be notified by the chief staff executive, and if payment is not made within the next succeeding thirty (30) days, he/she shall, without further notice and without hearing, be dropped from the membership rolls and forfeit all rights and privileges of membership.
+- Members who fail to pay their dues within thirty (30) days from the time they are due shall be notified, and if payment is not made within the next succeeding thirty (30) days, he/she shall, without further notice and without hearing, be dropped from the membership rolls and forfeit all rights and privileges of membership.